LuisCastDev/LuisCastDev/README.md

 - 👋 Hi, I’m @LuisCastDev
 - 👀 I’m interested in Web Development and Blockchain.
 - 🌱 I’m currently learning ...
-Ionic with angular for mobile or pwa application
+Ionic with angular for mobile or pwa application, and React with nodejs.
 - 💞️ I’m looking to collaborate on web applications.
 - 📫 How to reach me ...
 Just hit me up at LuisCastilloDev@gmail.com